Course number: GES318KZ, 3 credits; ENS/BIO318KZ, 4 credits (see course description)

 Jan 26 Return to MSP

-Estimated program fee: $6,400 (excluding tuition*) includes: round-trip airfare from MSP, inter- and intra-country transportation, course-related excursions, room, meals, and travel medical insurance.
+Estimated program fee: $6,500** (excluding tuition*) includes: round-trip airfare from MSP, inter-and intra-country transportation, course-related excursions, room, meals, and travel medical insurance.
 Students are responsible for optional entertainment and transportation expenses (including sightseeing), passport, immunizations, telephone, laundry, and other personal expenses.

-Students can choose to do three separate payments for their interim course starting in the fall semester.
+Students will pay in three separate payments for their interim course starting in the fall semester.
 Students can also use loans by checking with the financial aid office.

 *See policies for more information